tangleengineering/TangleEngineering/content/jsonapi/storeTransactions.md

 ---
 weight: 10
-title: IRI API Reference
+title: storeTransactions
 ---

-## Node Info
+## Store Transactions

 This endpoint returns information about the IRI node you have connected to, including software name and version as well as what the latest milestones it has